 Q&A with the Bride

 Tell us about your rainbow wedding!
 What was the inspiration behind your day?
 Did you have a specific theme,style or color palette?
 Did you incorporate any cultural or religious traditions in any part of your day?

 Our greatest inspiration for planning the wedding was the place where we met and our personalities.
 We both love the beach, the sea and the soft sand of the Caribbean, so we wanted all these elements to have an important place inside our big day!
 We are very happy people and we love music, so we decided that the decoration and the theme would be cheerful colors that are full of life (green, yellow, fuchsia and blue).
 We decided to spend a good portion of our budget on the musicians!
 So, we looked for a person with whom we identify so that we play live during the ceremony our favorite songs and with a special touch.
-The mariachi and live band were both essential.
-The mariachi played as we were leaving the altar to celebrate, and a live band played during the party.
+The mariachi (whihc played as we were leaving the altar) and the live band (which played during the party) were both essential.

 Let’s talk wedding decor.
 How did you decorate your rainbow wedding?